nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 {% include note-notpublished.html %}

 The scenario on this page describes one way that booking to a GP Federation might be solved.
 It is important to note that currently this is one of several possible solutions being considered.
-This approach closely follows the pattern for service and endpoint discovery adopted for Care Connect booking.
+This approach differs from the pattern for service and endpoint discovery adopted for Care Connect booking.

 # Example scenario